 These are some of the brands that I routinely recommend.

 Microbiome Labs MegaSporeBiotic – 2 billion spore cells/ capsule – A spore-based formula with 5 clinically researched strains of Bacillus species.
 After listening to a lecture from microbiologist Kiran Krishnan, one of the founders and creators of MegaSporeBiotic, I had to try it for myself.
 MegaSporeBiotic is now a personal favorite, and one I am using clinically for:

-This product does not require refrigeration and is only available for purchase through healthcare providers. (you can contact us through the patient portal or via email at email@example.com to order for $59 with free shipping in the continental U.S.).
+This product does not require refrigeration and is only available for purchase through healthcare providers. (you can order via https://microbiomelabs.com/register/ using the patient direct code Maren.
+You must have a practitioner code to order online.)

 Xymogen ProbioMax DF – 100+ billion cfu/ capsule – Provides 4 researched strains of beneficial bacteria, including the extensively studied HN019 strain of Bifidobacterium lactis.
 Designed to support healthy intestinal microecology, a natural immune response, bowel regularity and lactose digestion.
 Comes in a foil sealed blister pack and doesn’t require refrigeration, which makes it great for travel or work. (contact us directly if you need the practitioner code to order online).